garfix/nli-go/doc/manual/application-developer/syntax.md

  * mod(E1, E2)                 advmod   Modifies the meaning of a verb phrase with an adverb
  * mod(E1, E2)                 obl      Modifies the meaning of a verb phrase with a proposition
  * conjunction(C, E1, E2)      conj     A new entity (C) formed out of two other entities.
+ * sequence(C, P1, P2)                  Clauses P1 and P2 must be executed in the specified order.

  * declaration()                        Based on a verb, this forms the main node of a sentence.
  * command()                            Based on the sentence structure, the verb must be interpretered as a command (Go!)